Psychedelics: An Overview

 One unique aspect of psychedelic research is its focus on “set” and “setting.”
 This concept refers to the mindset and physical environment of a person taking psychedelic drugs.
 Studies have found that these factors can influence the effects of the drug itself, suggesting that therapy sessions should be carefully designed for optimal outcomes.

 Despite promising findings from recent studies, there is still much we don’t know about the long-term effects of psychedelics on mental health.
-However, anecdotal evidence from both therapists and people who have undergone psychedelic therapy suggest that it can be transformative for some individuals.
+However, anecdotal evidence from both therapists and people who have undergone psychedelic therapy suggests that it can be transformative for some individuals.

 Psychedelic research has had a tumultuous history but may hold great potential for treating mental health disorders.
 Advances in technology are helping scientists better understand how these substances act in the brain while also highlighting ways to optimize therapy settings for maximum efficacy.
 Continued exploration into these compounds will undoubtedly yield exciting new insights into their therapeutic potential.